 (1) A carrier may agree in writing with an owner or occupier of land affected by a temporary defence facility activity for alternative notification arrangements.

-(2) The carrier must give a copy of an agreement to the ACA before acting under the agreement.
+(2) The carrier must give a copy of an agreement to the ACMA before acting under the agreement.

 (3) The carrier must comply with an agreement.